Lydia Personal Data Protection Policy

 - There is no longer a good reason for Lydia to continue to process or collect these data;

-- The client have withdrawn his/her consent or objected to the processing of his/her personal data;
+- The client has withdrawn his/her consent or objected to the processing of his/her personal data;

 - Client’s personal data have been subject to unlawful processing;

-- Lydia is not legally bound by the French regulator to keep Client’s data in the fight against money laundering and financing terrorism (see 2.3 How long Lydia retains Clients’ information).
+- Lydia is not legally bound by the French legislator to keep Client’s data in the fight against money laundering and financing terrorism (see 2.3 How long Lydia retains Clients’ information).